Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Use Altered Throughput Pipeline - Calculates throughput differently, helps with semi metallic surfaces for ASVGF</li>
   <li>Use Checkerboarding - Only traces half the indirect rays, so quality is sightly decreased(not really noticeable) for a slight increase in performance</li>
   <li>Use AntiFirefly - Enables RCRS filter for getting rid of those single bright pixels</li>
-  <li>Enable Median Filter - This needs to be on from the start of the render if you intend to use it(requires a slightly different pipeline)</li>
-  <li>Use Median Filter - Turns on the median filter(is rather intensive so its more of a postprocessing step)</li>
-  <li>Enable Median Filter Accumulation - Sometimes the median filter can produce some noise, this is a seperate accumulation pass to get rid of those</li>
   <li>Atmospheric Scatter Samples - Lower this to 1 if you keep crashing on entering play mode(controls how many atmospheric samples are precomputed)</li>
   <li>Current Samples - Shows how many samples have currently been accumulated</li>
   </ul>